Men Against Fire: Reception

-On Rotten Tomatoes, the episode received a rating of 57%, based on 21 reviews, indicating mixed reception.
+On Rotten Tomatoes, the episode received a rating of 59%, based on 22 reviews, with a critics' consensus approving of "high production and a disquieting conclusion" but disapproving of "a blunt central theme that many viewers may find too on the nose to sustain an episode".
 The episode received an A− rating by Zack Handlen of The A.V.
 Club, a B− grade from Christian Holub of Entertainment Weekly and a score of three out of five stars in Tristram Fane Saunder's review for The Telegraph.
 Roxanne Sancto of Paste praised the episode as "incredibly fucking relevant" and Gilbert said it was "one of the better episodes of the series", but Matt Fowler of IGN wrote that it was the "least engaging emotionally" in the third series and Adam Chitwood of Collider criticised it as "heavy-handed with its social commentary".
 Both Liptak and Bramesco believed the concepts to be interesting, but executed poorly.
 However, Handlen praised the episode's pacing.

 The plot twist was widely considered to be predictable, leading Wilkinson and Mullane to say that the episode was not shocking and Wilkinson to say that it lacked tension.
 However, Gilbert described the twist as "terrific" and "unexpected", praising its plausibility.
 Handlen described the ending of the episode as "slightly unclear", albeit symbolically "effective".
 Saunders enjoyed the scene with Stripe and Arquette alone in a cell, commenting that them "discussing ideas of right and wrong" was "by far the finest part of the episode".

 Kirby and Kelly were both praised for their performances as Stripe and Arquette, respectively.
 Handlen noted that Stripe is a passive character, and opined that Kirby did a good job in keeping "our interest and our sympathies" throughout the episode.
 Bramesco believed that Kirby's performance introduced "a grounded component worthy of the audience's emotional investment" to the episode.
 Gilbert praised that Kelly "imbues every performance with extraordinary menace".
 Sancto praised the scene in which Stripe and Catarina—the mother labelled as a "roach"—converse.

 The episode was criticised for overreliance on cliches, particularly those relating to the military and dystopic science fiction.
 Saunders wrote that the episode's portrayal of the military was "competent and familiar, rather than fresh or exciting".
 Bramesco said the episode was too much of a "simplistic metaphor" and "doesn't offer anything new".
-Mullane wrote that "there a few shots where the boom mic slips into frame, which is an uncharacteristically sloppy distraction".
+Mullane wrote that there are "a few shots where the boom mic slips into frame, which is an uncharacteristically sloppy distraction".
 Bramesco opined that the episode was "gratuitously violent".

 For their work on this episode, Kristyan Mallett and Tanya Lodge were nominated for a 2017 Make-Up Artists and Hair Stylists Guild award, in the category of Best Special Makeup Effects – Television Mini-Series or Motion Picture Made for Television.